jvalen/pixel-art-react/README.md

 ## Deploy

-Create the final build and run the generated react html on a express server making in an isomorphic/universal way.
+Create the final build and run the generated react html on a express server making in an isomorphic way.

 ```bash
 npm run deploy